greenelab/BioBombe/9.tcga-classify/README.md

 We selected the [top 50 most mutated genes](https://github.com/greenelab/BioBombe/blob/master/9.tcga-classify/top-50-pancanatlas-mutations.ipynb) in TCGA to predict.
 Using non silent mutation and copy number status, we predicted the alteration status of these genes in the included cancer types.

+## Ensemble Models

+We also track performance of the supervised learning algorithm using features derived from three different kinds of ensemble models.

+1. 5 iterations of VAE fitting for each latent dimension (VAE Ensemble)
+2. 1 iteration of 5 algorithms (PCA, ICA, NMF, DAE, VAE) for each latent dimension (Model Ensemble)
+3. All BioBombe compressed features in a single model (All Ensemble) (30,850 features)

 ## Compression classification results